Deregulation Pros, Cons, and Examples

 Why Airline Travel Is So Miserable, and Other Effects of Deregulation

-Deregulation is when the government reduces or eliminates restrictions on industries.
-Its goal is to improve the ease of doing business.
+Deregulation is when the government reduces or eliminates restrictions on industries, often with the goal of making it easier to do business.
 It removes a regulation that interferes with firms' ability to compete, especially overseas.

-Consumer groups can also prompt deregulation.
-They point out how industry leaders are too cozy with their regulatory authorities.
+Consumer groups can also prompt deregulation, if they feel the regulation is not serving their interests.
+They may also seek to remove regulations if they find that industry leaders are too cozy with their regulatory authorities.

 Deregulation occurs in one of three ways.
 First, Congress can vote to repeal a law.
 Second, the president can issue an executive order to remove the regulation.
 Third, a federal agency can stop enforcing the law.